 Sulla strada di nuovo?
 Siete sulla strada per andare a Napoli, mi dite?
 Allora avrete bisogno di mettere le mani su questa nuovamente redatta guida “Napoli Unplugged: Guide to Naples”.
 Le autrici – Bonnie Alperts, Barbara Zaragoza, Penny Ewles-Bergeron and Erin Romano – hanno messo in comune le loro conoscenze di Napoli per creare una guida, aggiornata e completa per una delle città più affascinanti d’Italia.

 On the road again?
-On your way to Napoli?, you say?
+On your way to Napoli?
+Do you say?
 Then you will need to get your hands on this newly advised guidebook “Napoli Unplugged: Guide to Naples”.
-The authors and creative geniuses – Bonnie Alperts, Barbara Zaragoza, Penny Ewles-Bergeron and Erin Romano – have pooled their collective knowledge about Naples to bring us an updated and comprehensive guide to one of Italy’s most fascinating cities.
+The authors and creative geniuses – Bonnie Alperts, Barbara Zaragoza, Penny Ewles-Bergeron, and Erin Romano – have pooled their collective knowledge about Naples to bring us an updated and comprehensive guide to one of Italy’s most fascinating cities.

 Come una delle scrittrici abilmente dice: “Una passeggiata attraverso i vicoli di centro storico di Napoli, è piena di momenti: “O mio dio!”… come il primo bacio, non si scorda mai!